olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

   cudaMemcpyHostToDevice => hipMemcpyHostToDevice: 1
 ```

 `hipify-perl` is in `$ROCM_PATH/hip/bin` directory and should be in your path.
-In some versions of ROCm, the script is called `hipify-perl`.
+In some versions of ROCm, the script is called `hipify-perl.sh`.
+Perlmutter does not
+currently have the hipify scripts in the `$ROCM_PATH/hip/bin` directory.
+We have included them in the `hip-training-series/Lecture2/HIPIFY` directory for these
+exercises.

 Now let's actually do the conversion.
 ```